Wednesday, April 16, 2025

 - 5:30 PM1h 25mRefuge @ MIT: weekly worship, prayer & Bible Study.Refuge @ MIT.
 Join our weekly gathering for Christian students and seekers as we have worship, prayer and Bible study each Wednesday evening.
 We share some food and enjoy an in depth Bible study, open to all students at MIT.

 - 5:30 PM1h 30mStarr Forum: The US and the World Under Trump: The First 100 DaysJuliette Kayyem and Kori Schake provide in-depth analysis on President Trump’s first 100 days in office and what this portends for our nation and the world.Please RSVP here.Speakers:Juliette Kayyem is the faculty chair of the Homeland Security and Security and Global Health Projects at Harvard University and the Harvard Kennedy School of Government.
 She also serves as a senior national security analyst for CNN where she has been described as CNN’s “go to” for disasters.
 A contributing writer to The Atlantic, Professor Kayyem has a weekly security segment on NPR’s Boston station WGBH.
 Her most recent book, "The Devil Never Sleeps: Learning to Live in an Age of Disasters," was described in a New Yorker profile as an “engagingly urgent blueprint for rethinking our approach to disaster preparedness and response.”
-She served as President Obama’s assistant secretary for intergovernmental affairs at the Department of Homeland Security.Kori Schake is a senior fellow and the director of foreign and defense policy studies at the American Enterprise Institute (AEI).
+She served as President Obama’s assistant secretary for intergovernmental affairs at the Department of Homeland Security.Kori Schake leads the foreign and defense policy team at the American Enterprise Institute.
+She is the author of "Safe Passage: the Transition from British to American Hegemony," and a contributing writer at the Atlantic, War on the Rocks, and Bloomberg.
 Before joining AEI, Dr. Schake was the deputy director-general of the International Institute for Strategic Studies in London.
 She has had a distinguished career in government, working at the US State Department, the US Department of Defense, and the National Security Council at the White House.
 She has also taught at Stanford, West Point, Johns Hopkins University’s School of Advanced International Studies, National Defense University, and the University of Maryland.
-She has written numerous books, including "America vs the West: Can the Liberal World Order Be Preserved?"
-She is coeditor, along with former Secretary of Defense Jim Mattis, of “Warriors & Citizens: American Views of Our Military.”Moderator: Evan Lieberman is the Total Professor of Political Science and Contemporary Africa and the director of the MIT Center for International Studies.
+She has written additional books, including "America vs the West: Can the Liberal World Order Be Preserved?" and is coeditor, along with former Secretary of Defense Jim Mattis, of “Warriors & Citizens: American Views of Our Military.”Moderator: Evan Lieberman is the Total Professor of Political Science and Contemporary Africa and the director of the MIT Center for International Studies.
 He conducts research on the political-economy of development, especially in sub-Saharan Africa.
 He studies the democratic politics of governing ethnically and racially diverse societies, including the challenges of public health, climate adaptation, and ensuring respect for human dignity.
 Lieberman is the author, most recently, of "Until We Have Won Our Liberty: South Africa after Apartheid."Free & open to the public.
 A recording will be posted on YouTube following the event.MIT is committed to providing an environment that is accessible to individuals with disabilities.
 If you need a disability related accommodation to attend or have other questions, please contact us at starrforum@mit.edu.Sign up for Starr Forum emails to get notified about upcoming events.A full listing of Starr Forums is available here.